Client Guide

 Appointments

-Anything else that gets calendared.
-These work largely to disqualify large time blocks from assignment to deep tasks.
-If schedule a call on Tuesday morning, I can’t do a deep dive on a contract that morning.
-If I have to dial into a meeting on Wednesday afternoon, I can’t do a big job that takes two slows in a row—morning and afternoon, afternoon and evening—on that day.
+If I schedule a call mid-morning on a Tuesday, I’ll need the start of that morning to review notes and prepare to make good use of the time, and probably won’t be able to do a deep dive on a contract before lunch.
+If I have to dial into a meeting on a Wednesday afternoon, I can’t do a big job that takes two slots in a row—morning and afternoon, afternoon and evening—on that day.

 Proofing